stevemcilwain/stevemcilwain.github.io/_posts/2019-09-10-dealing-with-wow64.md

 ## Detecting 64-bit Windows

-There are several ways to detect a 64-bit version of Windows, one of which is to use the '''set''' command to display environment variables and look for processor architecture.

-Another simple way is to verify the presence of the  Program Files (x86)  directory, which only exists on 64-bit versions of Windows.
+There are several ways to detect a 64-bit version of Windows, one of which is to use the _set_ command to display environment variables and look for processor architecture.
+Another simple way is to verify the presence of the _Program Files (x86)_ directory, which only exists on 64-bit versions of Windows.